treiff/treiff.github.io/_posts/2016-07-05-algotithms-union-find-1.md

 categories: blog
 comments: true
 ---
 I've decided to spend some time and work on getting a better understanding of algorithms and system design.
-Ultimately, I find the topic super interesting and think there are tremendous benefits to learning and applying these algorithms.
-My foray begins with [courseras](https://www.coursera.org/) algorithms part I course from Princeton which so far has been amazing.
+I find the topic super interesting and think there are tremendous benefits to learning and applying these algorithms.
+So, I begin my foray into algorithms with [courseras](https://www.coursera.org/) algorithms course from Princeton which so far has been amazing.

+I'm planning on doing a write up on most of the algorithms I'm learning, this helps me understand and keep the material fresh in my head, so stay tuned.

 ###Union-Find (disjoint set)